UBEREATS ALTERNATIVE FOR RESTAURANTS

 What is the best UberEats alternative for small restaurants?

-Fee Free Ordering — the core platform is free, you keep 100% of direct-order revenue, and the included marketplace at feefreefood.com gives you a UberEats-style discovery channel at $3 max per order (5× cheaper than UE's 30%).
+Fee Free Ordering — the core platform is free, you keep 100% of direct-order revenue, and a UberEats-style discovery marketplace at feefreefood.com is coming soon — pricing announced at launch.

 Can I stop using UberEats entirely?